h4xx1ng/h4xx1ng/README.md

-I have social anxiety so iwc unless very close! c+h is much appreciated unless I'm with my partner or friends,or i have "dniu.." in my name.
+I tend to dissocialize much,so don't mind me if i suddenly walk away from a cuddle pile or just crowds overall! c+h is much appreciated unless I'm with my partner or friends,or i have "dniu.." in my name.
 I like making new friends, although i might be giving dry responses at first unless i grew really close to you. w2i is preferred.
+Also hi I'm kinda shy so i might be not talkative,but that doesn't mean im not interested in you